What Is The Best Way To Learn A New Data Analytics Skill?

 MOOCs are another matter altogether.
 We can now study virtually anything for either free or a really low price from the comfort of our own homes, stick that on our CV and call ourselves an expert.
 Except it hasn’t really worked out that way in practice.

-Austen Allred, the CEO of Lambda School (a Y Combinator backed education startup), says that everyone agrees that MOOCs have been a failure with approx..
-2% of courses actually being completed.
+Anecdotally, most people agree that MOOCs have been a failure with only approx. 2% of courses actually being completed.
 That’s a terrible statistic regardless of how you look at it.

 The freedom to study anywhere, anytime and on your own terms is clearly the reason why they haven’t worked out.
 No accountability, no real investment and no real skin in the game all add up to a less than valuable experience and courses being ditched left, right and centre before completion.